Ruebennase/EventStoreML/README.md

 }}
 ```

-Future declarations can then use `custom.TypeDeclared` as well.
+Future event type declarations can then use `custom.EventTypeDeclared` as well.
 Of course, the file processing tool needs to understand this.

 ---